 Communication skills

 Servers need to be excellent communicators.
-You need to explain the menu clearly to customers, provide recommendations, and speak with multiple tables, so list skills that show your communication skills, such as public speaking, phone etiquette, and active listening.
+You need to explain the menu clearly to customers, provide recommendations, and speak with multiple tables.

 Having foreign language skills is another great way for employers to notice you.
 Employers appreciate staff who can make small talk with customers in their native languages and help them translate a restaurant menu.